scharlau/temperature_stories_django/README.md

 And that will install django version 3.1.3 (or pick a different version if there's something newer) with its associated dependencies.
 We can now start to build the application.

 Now we can start to create the site using the django admin tools.
-Issue this command, and don't forget the '.' at the end of the line, which says 'create it in this directory'.
+Issue this command, and don't forget the '.' at the end of the line, which says 'create the project in this directory'.
 This will create the admin part of our application, which will sit alongside the actual site.

         django-admin startproject mysite .

 We're using the name 'mysite' but you could use whatever seems appropriate.
 We'll save the temperature-stories' label for later in the app.
-For now we're setting up the support structure for the site, which will live in a separate folder.
+For now we're setting up the support structure for the site, which will live in a separate folder inside of this one.

 We need to specify some settings for the site, which we do in the mysite/settings.py file.
 Open this and add this line above the line for pathlib import Path: